-3.On 21 September 1994 he wrote the President a letter saying that his employment had been "illegally terminated" and the Office had not even called him for interview for a post he had applied for in April 1994.
-He asked the President to "withdraw the termination", acknowledge that he had been employed as a permanent employee, pay him compensation and treat his letter as a formal appeal under Articles 106 to 113 of the Service Regulations.
+3.On 23 September 1994 the complainant wrote to the President saying that his employment had been "illegally terminated", that the exact position he had filled in quality control had been advertised in April 1994 and that he had applied but the EPO had not even called him for interview.
+He asked him to "withdraw the termination", acknowledge that he had been employed as a permanent employee, pay him compensation and treat his letter as a formal appeal under Articles 106 to 113 of the Service Regulations.

 4.On 1 October 1994 the Head of General Administration gave instructions to the reception of the sub-office not to admit the complainant to the Organisation's premises in Vienna.
 The complainant wrote on 19 October asking the President to withdraw the instructions on the grounds that they were "unfounded" and prevented him from getting help from staff representatives.